zerobase-io/About-Us-Onboarding/CONTRIBUTING.md

 Your team lead is Colm Byrne and your Slack channel is #zerobase-product.

-##### Special Teams
+##### Deployments
-Are you flexible and adaptable?
-Are you good at spiking out systems without an example to work from?
-This team will challenge you to continue to grow as a developer by solving novel and varied problems.
-All specialties are welcome.
+Validated learning experts, user research gurus, iterative feedback afficionadoes.
+These people see to it that Zerobase is successful and improving on the ground.
+They also manage our support systems and ensure that problems get solved immediately.

-Your team lead is Erik Sogn and your Slack channel is #zerobase-specialteams.
+Your team lead is Erik Sogn and your Slack channel is #zerobase-deployments.

 #### Students and Hobbyists
 Is your proficiency closer to a "Hello, World!" or beginner level?
 No worries, your time and attention can still make a big impact.